txrvictor/snake-game/README.md

 # snake-game

-Classic snake game for fun
+React implementation of the classic snake game just for fun!